 As the owner of this section of railroad, Sound Transit will run Tacoma Rail freight trains up and down the alignment at speeds up to 40 mph to ensure all new ballast and rails are stable and able to handle trains traveling at specific speeds.

 Testing and Certification – The second phase of testing begins in February 2017.
 Amtrak trains will test the tracks and signals at speeds up to 79 mph between sunrise and sunset on weekends and during non-commuter hours on weekdays.
-Intersections being tested include Clover Creek Drive, North Thorne Lane, Berkeley Street, 41st Division Drive, and Barksdale Avenue (Steilacoom-DuPont Road).
+Intersections being tested include Clover Creek Drive, North Thorne Lane, Berkeley Street, 41st Division Drive, and Barksdale Avenue (Steilacoom-DuPont Road), as well as all intersections currently on the Sounder line between the Tacoma Dome and Lakewood stations.
 These intersections will not be closed to traffic, but there may be delays to allow the trains to pass at varying speeds.

 New Service Starts Fall 2017